Noba1anc3/Noba1anc3.github.io/_posts/2020-07-13-Curriculum Vitae.md

 <center>Research on semantic segmentation based on rules, neural network and machine learning<br></center>
 <center>Based on Rules: a set of general rules for Information Extraction out of forms is designed and implemented independently.
 The accuracy rate of key-value pairs on more than 100 customs declaration invoices reaches 98%. <br>	</center>
 <center>Based on Neural Network: MFCNN based on BERT is reproduced.
 A series of experiments are carried out in terms of training set requirements, training cost, model generalization, finetune for downstream tasks and parameter tuning. <br></center>
-<center>Based on machine learning: the experiment of LightGBM Feature Engineering makes the F1 score of one shot learning exceed 0.9.</center>
+<center>Based on machine learning: the experiment of LightGBM Feature Engineering makes the F1 score of one shot learning exceed 0.9.</center><br>

 <center>2018.03 - 2018.06 <br></center>
 <center>Secondary School Affiliated to Tsinghua University, Beijing, China<br></center>
-<center>Head Lecture of the course ' the Introduction to AI ' <br></center>
+<center>Head Lecture of the course < the Introduction to AI > <br></center>
-<center>Tuition Time: 48 Hours  <br></center>
+<center>Tuition Time : 48 Hours  <br></center>
-<center>Teaching Content: Python, classical machine learning and deep learning method    <br></center>
+<center>Teaching Content : Python, classical machine learning and deep learning method    <br></center>
-<center><a href="http://m.qpic.cn/psc?/fef49446-40e0-48c4-adcc-654c5015022c/90yfO.8bOadXEE4MiHsPn457z3U0oTs*AUAkgXCuuLsfjGQuzy6mTp8G2gtroLc6eSq3NqybzcRBC9K9RnjyNQ!!/b&bo=sgaAAigjIA0RCS4!&rf=viewer_4">Teaching Result: Realization of Handwriting Recognition GUI Based on KNN in Python</a><br></center>
+<center><a href="http://m.qpic.cn/psc?/fef49446-40e0-48c4-adcc-654c5015022c/90yfO.8bOadXEE4MiHsPn457z3U0oTs*AUAkgXCuuLsfjGQuzy6mTp8G2gtroLc6eSq3NqybzcRBC9K9RnjyNQ!!/b&bo=sgaAAigjIA0RCS4!&rf=viewer_4">Teaching Result : Realization of Handwriting Recognition GUI Based on KNN in Python</a><br></center><br>

-2017.11 - 2018.06 <br>
+<center>2017.11 - 2018.06 <br></center>
-Laboratory of Intelligent Recognition and Image Processing, BUAA, Beijing, China<br>
+<center>Laboratory of Intelligent Recognition and Image Processing, BUAA, Beijing, China<br></center>
-	Student <br>
+<center>Student <br></center>
-·	Study on gait-recognition related papers, and accomplished the graduate thesis<br>
+<center>Study on gait-recognition related papers, and accomplished the graduate thesis<br></center><br>

-2017.03 - 2017.10 <br>
+<center>2017.03 - 2017.10 <br></center>
-the Institute of Advanced Computing Technology, BUAA, Beijing, China<br>
+<center>the Institute of Advanced Computing Technology, BUAA, Beijing, China<br></center>
-	Student <br>
+<center>Student <br></center>
-·	Cooperated with the Third Hospital of Peking University and developed the medical APP for COPD.
+<center>Cooperated with the Third Hospital of Peking University and developed the medical APP for COPD.
 Using Android studio, based on Java and its multithreading technology, realized the functions of filling in and uploading the disease scale, shooting and uploading medical records, interacting with doctors, recording the walking track, setting the medication alarm clock and so on.
-It has been officially put into use.    <br>
+It has been officially put into use.<br></center>
-·	Laying the foundation for the use of deep learning to study COPD in the laboratory
+<center>Laying the foundation for the use of deep learning to study COPD in the laboratory</center>

 ## Core Professional Practice